-Target beneficiaries for projects ar the following - applicants do not have to reach all the population groups listed below, or adress all the multiple areas of vulnerability:
+The proposed interventions will target the following beneficiairies - applicants do not have to reach all the population groups listed below, or address all the multiple areas of vulnerability:

 A. Key populations: key populations are those most at-risk or affected by at least one of the three diseases and who are stakeholders involved in the response.
 They generally have reduced access to services and may be criminalized and / or marginalized.